Abstract submission site is now open! Submit your abstract here.

 To be considered for any of the awards listed, you must be the corresponding author for the abstract submission and the presenter of the abstract at the Research Forum.

 The Emergency Medicine Foundation will present an award to the outstanding established researcher and a special award to an outstanding young investigator.

-An annual Best Abstract Award will be presented to an investigator based on the abstract, presentation, discussion, and subsequent of research manuscript.
+An annual Excellence in Research Award (Best Paper) will be presented to an investigator based on the abstract, presentation, discussion, and subsequent of research manuscript.

-An annual Best Young Investigator Award will also be chosen.
-Investigators at the assistant professor or instructor level with first five years of faculty appointment may request that their abstracts be considered for review in the young investigator category.
+An annual Best Presentation by a Young Investigator Award will also be chosen.
+Investigators at the assistant professor level or below with fewer than five years of faculty appointment may request that their abstracts be considered for review in the young investigator category.

-The ACEP Research Committee will also present awards for best medical research award and best resident research award.
+The ACEP Research Committee will also present awards for best medical student paper and best resident paper.

-The Best Medical Student Research Award will be given to a medical student who is the primary investigator of an outstanding abstract presentation.
+The Best Medical Student Paper Award will be given to a medical student who is the primary investigator of an outstanding abstract presentation.

-The Best Resident Research Award will be given to a resident who is the primary investigator of an outstanding abstract presentation.
+The Best Resident Paper Award will be given to a resident who is the primary investigator of an outstanding abstract presentation.

-The following recipients were selected in 2016 and will receive their awards at ACEP17 in Washington, DC.
+The following recipients were selected in 2018 and will receive their awards at the 2019 Scientific Assembly in Denver, CO.

 Excellence in Research Award (Best Paper)